-The Data Protection Team is made up of the Data Protection Officer (DPO), the Principal, the Nursery Business Manager and the Nursery Managers at St.Marys and St.Saviours.
+The Data Protection Team is made up of a Data Protection Officer (DPO), the Principal, Nursery Director and the Nursery Managers.
 The team is responsible for overseeing the implementation of this policy, monitoring the nursery's compliance with data protection law, and developing related policies and guidelines where applicable.